WillOram/AzureAD-incident-response/README.md

 # Azure AD Incident Response

-Rough notes for understanding the techniques used by the Solarwinds actor used to facilitate long-term access to Microsoft environments.
-These techniques allowed the attacker to establish difficult-to-detect and remove persistence mechanisms.
+Rough notes for understanding the difficult-to-detect techniques used by the Solarwinds actor used to gain long-term access to Microsoft cloud services.
+Also a Azure AD reconnasonce tool that uses Public APIs to help detect Azure AD tenants with modified federation settings.

 Four techniques: